Saṃbhogakāya: Tibetan Buddhism

 There are numerous Sambhogakāya realms almost as numerous as deities in Tibetan Buddhism.
 These Sambhogakaya-realms are known as Buddha-fields or Pure Lands.

 One manifestation of Sambhogakaya in Tibetan Buddhism is the rainbow body.
 This is where an advanced practitioner is walled up in a cave or sewn inside a small yurt-like tent shortly before death.
 For a period of a week or so after death, the practitioners' body transforms into a Sambhogakaya (light body), leaving behind only hair and nails.

 Lopön Tenzin Namdak as rendered by John Myrdhin Reynolds conveyed the relationship of the mindstream (Sanskrit: citta santana) of Sambhogakaya that links Dharmakaya with Nirmanakaya.

-Chán Buddhism
+Chan Buddhism

-In the Chán (禪) (Jp.
-Zen) tradition, Sambhogakāya (Chin. 報身↔baoshen, lit. "retribution body"), along with Dharmakaya and Nirmanakaya, are given metaphorical interpretations.
+In Chan Buddhism (including Japanese Zen), the Sambhogakāya, along with the Dharmakāya and the Nirmāṇakāya, are given metaphorical interpretations.

-In the Platform Sutra of the Sixth Patriarch, Chan Master Huineng describes the Samboghakaya as a state in which the practitioner continually and naturally produces good thoughts:
+In the Platform Sutra, Huineng describes the Sambhogakāya as a state in which the practitioner continually and naturally produces good thoughts: